 - Use your hands to break up the soy curls into smaller pieces.
 Try to get them somewhat similar in size so they cook evenly.
 No need for perfection, though.

 - On a large, parchment-lined baking sheet, spread the vegan bacon bits in a single layer.
 Give them plenty of space, using two smaller baking trays if necessary.

 - Bake in a 350 degree oven for 18 to 24 minutes or until as crispy as you like.

-At 17 minutes they'll still be a bit chewy, which you might want depending on how you plan to use the bacon bits.
-If you want super crisp and crunchy bits, return the pan to the oven and check the texture every 2 to 3 minutes.
+After about 17 to 18 minutes they should still be a bit chewy, which you might want depending on how you plan to use the bacon bits.
+If you want super crispy and crunchy bits, return the pan to the oven and check the texture every 2 to 3 minutes.

 Another way to achieve crispier bits is to reduce the coconut milk to 1 or 2 tablespoons, or simply omit it.

 Keep an eye on the bacon bits in the last few minutes due to oven variance and so they don't burn, which can happen quickly!

-For me it usually takes 18 minutes to reach a chewy stage and about 24 for crispy bits, but keep in mind, the size of the pieces makes a big difference.
+During recipe testing, 18 minutes bake time created slightly chewy bacon bits, and 24 minutes was perfect for crispy bits.
+Keep in mind, the size of the pieces makes a big difference.

 And that's it!
 You just made your own healthy vegan bacon bits.

 Cool completely before storing in an airtight container in the refrigerator.
 I feel comfortable keeping them for 1 week, though I'm sure they'd be fine longer since they contain almost no moisture.

 Vegan bacon bits also freeze well.
-From the freezer, just move them back to the fridge, and use as desired.
+From the freezer, simply move them to the fridge, and use as desired.